 One of the first steps in preventing dental infections and caries is through proper oral hygiene and understanding the importance of oral health.
 We strive to educate all our patients on proper techniques on brushing and flossing, and raising awareness of oral health topics and nutrition.
 One of our programs is the Dental Health Ambassadors, or DHA program, that works in conjunction with Share the Care Dental Initiative of San Diego County, where we aim to improve the lives of children through preventive education.

 Exposing Our Members to the Field of Dentistry

 In addition to our weekly general body meetings, we also have special speaker sessions on Thursday evenings.
-Such special speakers include Deans of graduate dental programs, dental specialists from the community, and others who have a unique insight and experience that can guide our students down their desired career paths.
+Special speakers include Deans of graduate dental programs, dental specialists from the community, and others who have a unique insight and experience that can guide our students on their desired career paths.
 For a schedule of our special speakers, please take a look at the event calendar.